 Hydraulic Power and Motion Control involves the design, service, fabrication, installation, repair, maintenance, and sale of hydraulic, pneumatic, and electrohydraulic control systems.
+See the link at the right for the course sequence / curriculum.

 The Hydraulic Power and Motion Control curriculum includes the study of hydraulic power transmission, the properties of hydraulic fluids, and their ability to convey power.
 Repair and maintenance of fluid power system components and troubleshooting of fluid power systems are also part of this curriculum.